Setting Up Fcitx for Chinese and Japanese Language Input on Ubuntu Xenial 16.04

 mozc,jp

-Finally, if you plan on using Fcitx in Firefox with AppArmor enabled in enforce mode, you will have to modify the Firefox AppArmor profile that ships with Ubuntu by adding the following line(s) (the first line is for Fcitx, the second line is necessary if you plan on using mozc) before the closing bracket at the end of the file:
+Lastly, if you're planning on using Fcitx in Firefox with AppArmor running in enforce mode, you'll need to tweak the Firefox AppArmor profile that comes with Ubuntu.
+Add these lines (the first is for Fcitx, the second is for mozc) just before the closing bracket at the end of the file:

 #include <abstractions/fcitx>